-15.4.8 Loans/Promissory Notes
+15.4.8 Loans, Promissory Notes, and Mortgages

-If an AG member makes a loan or promissory note (except a land contract), treat the repayments as follows:
+If an AG member makes a loan, promissory note, or mortgage (including a land contract), treat the repayments as follows:

 - 1. Count the interest as unearned income in the month received. - 2.
-Count any repayments toward the principal of the loan, whether it is a full payment, a partial payment, or an installment payment, as an asset. - 3.
+Count any repayments toward the principal of the loan, regardless of whether it is a full payment, a partial payment, or an installment payment, as an asset but only if the promissory note itself is an available counted asset. - 3.
+When the promissory note cannot be sold because it is not considered to be negotiable, assignable, enforceable, and marketable, it cannot be considered an available asset.
+Count any repayments toward the principal of the loan as income. - 4.
 If an AG member receives a loan and it is available for current living expenses, count it as an asset.
 Do this even if there is a repayment agreement.
 If it is not available for current living expenses, disregard it.